EMDR Therapy

 What does EMDR therapy do for patients?

-Why is EMDR controversial?
+Is EMDR controversial?

 Who is not a good candidate for EMDR?

-Individuals who don’t experience issues due to traumatic events aren’t good candidates for EMDR.
-The main objective of EMDR involves reprocessing unresolved traumas; if the patient has no trauma to address, the therapy does very little for them.
+The main objective of EMDR involves reprocessing in the brain; if the patient has no issues to address (like PTSD or trauma, for instance), the therapy does very little for them.

 What is the major difference between EMDR therapy and other forms of psychotherapy?